xcore/sc_xtcp/doc/app_tutorial.rst

    :start-after: // If we
    :end-before: // Otherwise

-Now we are in a position where we have known connection state and the incoming data buffer filled.
+Now the connection state is known and the incoming data buffer filled.
 To keep things simple, this server makes the assumption that a single tcp packet gives us enough information to parse the http request.
 However, many applications will need to